CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 ## The gas price is more than the amount I seek to withdraw.

-A withdrawal transaction with the Plasma bridge is split into 3 steps, one that happens on the Polygon Mainnet and two steps that are to be completed on the Ethereum Mainnet.
-On the PoS bridge, the withdrawal transaction happens over two steps: Token burning on the Polygon network and proof submission on the Ethereum network.
-On the Polygon mainnet, the charges are very minimal, and the lion share of the transaction cost you see is the gas price on the Ethereum Network governed by Ethereum miners.
+A withdrawal transaction with the Plasma bridge is split into 3 steps, one that happens on the Candle Mainnet and two steps that are to be completed on the Ethereum Mainnet.
+On the PoS bridge, the withdrawal transaction happens over two steps: Token burning on the Candle network and proof submission on the Ethereum network.
+On the Candle mainnet, the charges are very minimal, and the lion share of the transaction cost you see is the gas price on the Ethereum Network governed by Ethereum miners.
 As can be expected, this charge is outside our control, and we don't have much influence over the price point.
 One last thing, if your tokens are burnt, you may have to proceed with your withdrawal regardless as there is nothing we can do to reverse the process.

 ## Can I cancel my withdrawal transaction?

-Unfortunately, Polygon cannot cancel a withdrawal once the process is initialised and the tokens are successfully burnt.
+Unfortunately, Candle cannot cancel a withdrawal once the process is initialised and the tokens are successfully burnt.
 A burn hash is created and the next phase of the transaction comes in immediately.
 If the burn transaction is still pending, you may be able to facilitate a cancellation via the following guides

 [Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015489251-How-to-Speed-Up-or-Cancel-a-Pending-Transaction) <br />
 [Walletlink](https://www.techdreams.org/crypto-currency/how-to-cancel-a-pending-ethereum-transaction-on-coinbase-wallet/10159-20210412)